Great way to see this very small but very busy city. Guides were knowledgeable and we got far more out of the day than if we had explored on our own.

 Experience life as a local in Malé, sip refreshing black tea, learn about key aspects of everyday life such as education and religion, and see how the Maldives is looking ahead to the future with conservation in Villimalé.
 Picture all of this against the backdrop of white-sand beaches, clear blue ocean, and the colorful, tropical aesthetic of this island nation.

-- Collection from hotels in Malé/Hulhumalé or cruise tender jetty available upon request – charges may apply.
+- Collection from the airport, hotels in Malé, Hulhumale or the cruise tender jetty available upon request and is offered free of charge.

 - We request female guests to dress with modesty when visiting Male (shorts/skirts/dresses should cover the upper thigh and shoulders/chests should be fully covered).

 - Long trousers or a sarong to cover legs is required by both male and female guests when visiting mosques.

 - All return transfers to/from Malé jetty